Julia Tutwiler College of Education

 The teacher training programs have been approved by the Alabama State Board of Education (SBE), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and the National Council for Accreditation of Teacher Education (NCATE).
-Students who have completed these programs and who have met the specific requirements of the Alabama State Board of Education are eligible to receive the Alabama Class B Professional Certificate.
+Students who have completed these programs and who have met the specific requirements of the Alabama State Board of Education are eligible to receive an Alabama Professional Certificate.
 It is the student’s responsibility to make application for the certificate with the University Certification Officer in the office of the Dean of the Julia Tutwiler College of Education.

 Other Requirements for Certification